antoine-hochart/person_detection/README.md

 To decide whether two boxes on two different frames correspond to the same person, it first checks that they have a similar size, and then it selects the pair of boxes that yields the highest IoU scores for each pair of interpolated boxes.
+Finally, it checks that these IoU scores are above some threshold (to avoid interpolating boxes that are too far apart) and that the confidence level of at least one box is high enough (to avoid detection of false positive).

 The principle of the algorithm is described below, where `T(box)` is a box with same size but with its lower-left corner (in Cartesian coordinates)